dropcase/dropcase.com-elva/src/en/posts/2022/yes-try-again.md

 layout: post.njk
 ---

-# Yes, I missed December.
+## I missed December.
 No, I won't retro-post something.

 It's 2022, a year we didn't know would start like this.
 We're going on two full years of the official global pandemic.
-Covid has mutated a few times with Omicron as the latest (not to be confused with the planet-sized villain from `Transformers: the Movie`).
+Covid has mutated a few times with Omicron as the latest (not to be confused with `Unicron`, the planet-sized villain from [Transformers: the Movie](https://www.imdb.com/title/tt0092106/)).

 In talking to some people at work, I realized that I enjoy writing when I have something to say (which is often).
 The issue is that I don't make enough time to fully flesh out the ideas in my head, or I start to and shift focus to, well - anything else.